sergeyklay/dotfiles/README.md

 ## Shell support

-These dotfiles are meant to be used with zsh.
+These dotfiles are meant to be used with Z Shell.
 Also, your shell should support colors so everything works well.

 ## Links